 The Superpowers of Candy

 Halloween is the one time a year you can abandon candy guilt and consume a few sweets with pure, childlike enjoyment.
 To help you dip into the trick-or-treat bag without shame, I present five superpowers of candy.
-As you crunch your Kit Kat, chew you JuJuBes, and let the M&Ms melt in your mouth, contemplate these benefits of your Halloween treats:
+As you crunch your Kit-Kat, chew your JuJuBes, and let the M&Ms melt in your mouth, contemplate these benefits of your Halloween treats.

-2. A shot of sugar can restore your willpower.
-Studies show that consuming sugar makes people perservere longer on difficult task, better able to focus, and more likely to delay gratification.
+- A shot of sugar can restore your willpower.
+Studies show that consuming sugar makes people persevere longer on difficult tasks, better able to focus, and more likely to delay gratification.
 Assuming candy isn't your biggest willpower challenge, a few pieces of candy corn might keep you on track.

-4. Chocolate may decrease your risk of cardiovascular disease.
+- Chocolate may decrease your risk of cardiovascular disease.
 The National Heart, Lung, and Blood Institute (NHLBI) Family Heart Study analyzed the chocolate habits of 4970 participants aged 25-93 years.
 Those who regularly consumed chocolate had a lower risk of heart disease, and higher "doses" resulted in greater protection.
-Those who ate chocolate five or more times a week were 60% less likely to have heart disease.
-This relationship could not be accounted for by age, sex, family history, calorie intake, education, smoking, alcohol, exercise, or fruit and vegetable consumption.
+Those who ate chocolate 5 or more times a week were 60% less likely to have heart disease.
+This relationship could not be accounted for by age, sex, family history, calorie intake, education, smoking, alcohol, exercise, or fruit-and-vegetable consumption.

-Happy Halloween everyone!
+Happy Halloween, everyone.
 Share your favorite treat in the discussion section.
-Mine: Nerds, and the vastly underrated Smarties--guess I go for the real brain food. :)
+Mine: Nerds and the vastly underrated Smarties.
+I guess I go for the real brain food!

 1. Lee IM, & Paffenbarger Jr. R.S.
 (1998).
 Life is sweet: candy consumption and longevity.
 British Medical Journal, 317, 9.